 Your immigration status

-To be eligible for Tax-Free Childcare, you must have a National Insurance number and at least one of the following:
+To be eligible for Tax-Free Childcare, you (or your partner if you have one) must have a National Insurance number and at least one of the following:

 - British or Irish citizenship